Indicator 5: Exports

 How Does Massachusetts Perform?

-Massachusetts has seen some variability in the destination of its exports between 2011-2016, with destinations that have historically been important trade partners, such as the United Kingdom and Canada, purchasing fewer goods from Massachusetts businesses.
-Canada was the largest export destination for Massachusetts in 2016, even though exports to that country have declined 20% since 2011.
-Exports to Mexico (#2) and Switzerland (#4) have grown tremendously during the 2011-2016 period, in part due to large export growth in 2016.
-Exports to China (#3), the Netherlands (#8) and Ireland (#10) also experienced growth.
-Massachusetts is 13th among the LTS in exports as a percentage of GDP the same as in 2015.
+Massachusetts has seen some variability in the destination of its exports between 2012-2017, with historically important trading partners such as the United Kingdom and Canada purchasing fewer goods from Massachusetts businesses.
+Canada was the largest export destination for Massachusetts in 2017, even though exports to that country have declined 18.8% since 2012.
+Exports to Mexico (#2), Hong Kong (#6), and Switzerland (#10) have all experienced tremendous growth.
+Except for Canada (#1), the United Kingdom (#4), and Germany (#5) all other countries within the top ten export destinations have seen increases in trade from 2012-2017.
+Massachusetts is 12th among the LTS in exports as a percentage of GDP in 2017, moving up from 13th in 2016.